edrlab/thorium-reader-doc/epub-doc/en/src/pages/000_title.md

 # Thorium Reader

-Read, Select, Annotate, Classify<br/>
+Read, Select, Annotate, and Classify<br/>
-Perfect for heavy readers, library-goers, and students alike!<br/>
+Ideal for avid readers, library enthusiasts, and students!<br/>
-No ads, or data leaks to worry about
+No ads or data privacy concerns.

 *The European Digital Reading Lab (EDRLab), 2025*